-Scare tactics: one person's
+Scare tactics: an

 depiction of future windmills on the Allegheny Front

-That's my note on the photo so it won't be
+That's my note on the photo so it won't

 used by others, thinking it's a real photo!

-Aw, come on, how about a little bit of honesty here.
+Aw, come on, how about a little bit of

-(a real photo, no gimmicks)
+...and below, the Backbone Mountain windmill farm near Thomas, WV (a real photo, no gimmicks)![]()

-Scare tactics below: found
+Scare tactics below:

 on